ssthil/angularjs-gameofthrones/README.md

 ## Demo URL
 https://angularjs-gameofthrones.herokuapp.com/
-- since `anapioficeandfire.com/api` is running in http protocol we would expect Mixed Content blocker.
-So, for time being you can ignore this as warning and excute it.
+- since `anapioficeandfire.com/api` is running in http protocol where application server is running in https so we would expect Mixed Content blocker.
+For testing we can ignore this as warning and excute it.
 ### Steps to allow the mixed content
 In Windows open the Run window (Win + R):
 `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe  --allow-running-insecure-content`